brunojaciel/brunojaciel/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working at Clube Candeias
+- 🔭 I’m currently working at WEG
-- 🌱 I’m currently learning Machine Learning and improving my skills
+- 🌱 I’m currently learning Embedded systems and improving my skills
-- 📫 How to reach me: brunojaciel2012@gmail.com or bruno.mello@clubecandeias.com
+- 📫 How to reach me: brunojaciel2012@gmail.com or e-brunomelo@weg.net
 - ⚡ Fun fact: Is there a cup of coffee? lol

 <div align="center">